-10. Technical changes
+18. Technical changes

-The parties agree to make any technical changes that are mutually agreed prior to the going out for ratification.
+The parties agree to make any technical changes that are mutually agreed prior to the going out for Primary Principals' (NZEI Te Riu Roa) Collective Agreement 2023-2025 Page 68 ratification.

-The parties on signing this document acknowledge, subject to and technical changes, that this reflects the agreements reacher Principals' Collective Agreement 2019-2022 .
+The parties on signing this document acknowledge, subject to any subsequent agreed editorial and technical changes, that this reflects the agreements reached in the settlement of the Primary Principals' (NZEI TRR) Collective Agreement 2023-2025.

-Signed in Wellington on 9 August 2019:
+Signed in Wellington on 2023 by:

-Bella Pardoe Advocate for NZEI Te Riu Roa Mark Williamson Advocate for the Secretary for Education
+Bella Pardoe Advocate for NZEI Te Riu Roa Isabella Sutherland Advocate for the Secretary for Education

-Witnessed:

-for NZSTA